 Percy Weston [2003 - 2004], author of Cancer: Cause & Cure

-Percy Weston, a South Australian farmer, in his book Cancer: Cause & Cure relates his experiences with phosphorous and super-phosphate fertilisers.
+Percy Weston, a farmer living in in the Alpine/High Plains area in the state of Victoria, in his book Cancer: Cause & Cure relates his experiences with phosphorous and super-phosphate fertilisers.

 At the age of six he became ill as a result of inhaling the fumes from phosphorous

 impregnated matchheads (this is before the days of safety matches).
 He had unpleasant experiences

 with phosphorous impregnated rabbit baits on the farm.
 He saw a school friend collapse in a science